Summeli/summeli.com/jekyll-export/_posts/2017-12-12-building-a-router-for-lan-party-with-pfsense-and-steam-cache.md

 ## Hardware Dell R210-II

-After lurking a while in the [reddit/r/homelab ](https://www.reddit.com/r/homelab/)I decided to buy a cheap Dell R210-II from ebay.
+After lurking a while in the [reddit/r/homelab ](https://www.reddit.com/r/homelab/), I decided to buy a cheap Dell R210-II from ebay.
 The reasoning was;

 1. The physical size is decent (I have limited storage space).
-2. The CPU has a support for virtualization.
+2. CPU has a support for virtualization.
 3. Dell provides the customized esxi images, so the installation should be easy
 4. 1 PCI-express slot for new NIC, and enough space to run 2 HDDs in RAID-mode.